saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#id">ID</a></td>
 <td>

-ID of the CheckoutLine to delete.
+ID of the checkout line to delete.

 </td>
 </tr>